galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 ## 4. Read metadata
 ###  Metadata preparation
+Having registered the sample, we can now add information about sequence reads generated from them.
 Reads can be submitted in several formats, such as fastq, BAM, CRAM, fast5, etc. Here we will look at submitting paired-end fastq files.
 Metadata required for this are:
 1. Sample alias or accession (from Sample submission step)
 2. Study alias or accession (from Study submission step)